Written March, 2016

 Clearly, this is only a 1/16" fillet, with multiple abrupt discontinuities (let's just call them notches) in the critical fillet area.
 This is not the secret to crankshaft longevity, and I am not impressed with this grinding/polishing work.
 I realize that grinding a crankshaft .010" undersize is a bit of a challenge, given the geometry of the fillets, but I've seen much better regrinds.
 After this third crank break there was discussion that cast doubt on my rear starter installation and the manner in which I flew the plane.
 But I'd argue that if you have a .010" radius notch in one of your rod journals, it's going to fail prematurely!
 The good news is we can avoid this with careful inspection, but the bad news is it's requires attention to detail, isn't easy to fix, and can be expensive when the crank breaks!

 This is a stock crank I had laying around the shop.
 It doesn't ring well, and I assume it's cracked, but I never throw anything away.
-Note 3/32" gauge, and how it's not far from that...maybe .090" or so.
+Note 3/32" gauge, and how it's not far from that...maybe .080" or so.
 But more importantly, it's a nice smooth transition with no abrupt discontinuities.
-It barely meets the factory GM drawing, but if you are lucky enough to be running an unground nitrided turbo crankshaft, you are probably in good shape!
+It still doesn't meet the factory GM drawing, but if you are lucky enough to be running an unground nitrided turbo crankshaft, you are probably in good shape!
 Why wouldn't it meet the drawing?
 Checking the GM connecting rod drawings, it's almost physically impossible for the connecting rod at MMC (maximum material condition - the widest it could be and still be in tolerance) to fit between the cheeks of the crankshaft without cutting into the fillets!
 So...GM likely issued an ECN (engineering change notice) to the machine shop to reduce the fillet radius to avoid the bearing shells cutting into the fillets.
 This is just my theory, but the drawings simply don't add up.
-Either way, it paints a picture of potential substandard quality control.
+Either way, it paints a picture of potential quality control issues.
+Still, the uniformity of the radius and complete lack of notches is commendable.

 Here's a connecting rod fillet on a $700 SCAT VW crankshaft from Great Plains Aircraft.
 Pretty nice looking!
 Not quite 3/32", but very close, and no discontinuities in the radius...very uniform, and safe!
 Every radius on this crank looked very similar.
 This crank was ground by SCAT in California, so nice crank radii are not impossible...and in fact are a requirement and an expectation, even for ground-bound Volkswagens!
 GPASC engines went for something like 35 years without breaking a single crankshaft (Steve Bennett checked the NTSB reports every morning looking specifically for that).
 Finally, in 2014, there was an in-flight failure of a GPASC crank (it is assumed) that claimed the pilot and a passenger.
 The culprit was a significant reduction of a main fillet radius....from the surrounding .090" down to .014", just as you see in the crank number three break above.
 The NTSB report stated "The crankshaft fracture surface was comparatively flat and exhibited a series of curved crack arrest marks ["beach marks"].
 The features were consistent with a fatigue crack initiating at the intersection of the number two main bearing journal with the forward cheek.
 Visual examination revealed that the transition from the journal to the cheek consisted of a small radius fillet that blended into a large radius fillet.
 The fillet radii were approximately 0.090 inch and 0.014 inch for the large and small radius fillets, respectively."
 There's a link to the NTSB report at the bottom of the page.